 For those who lived along the Buffalo during the closing decades of the nineteenth century, however, the peaceful and harmonious existence was not absolute.
 The tranquility associated with the pastoral life of the homesteaders regularly was marred by intermittent acts of violence.
 Murders, if not commonplace, were a periodic occurrence.
 When Joe Willborn disemboweled William Jameson during a fox hunt on the Buffalo, it was "supposed that bad women and a too generous outpouring of whiskey were the supreme causes."
 In Newton County along Cave Creek, the Smith-Nichols' feud during 1882 caused a considerable amount of excitement, but interest lagged when the Smiths made a hasty departure and took refuge in the protection of the wooded mountains.
-The following year a correspondent for the Harrison Times complained that there had been four murders in Newton County during the year, and no one had been apprehended. murderers and thieves retreat to the mountains where they are fed and protected by those who have little interest in or respect for the laws of society or our country."57 Indeed, the mountains had regularly offered a haven for refugees from the law, and northwest Arkansas constituted an excellent environment for such The lightly populated Buffalo River country was even the site of refuge for one Newton County resident who claimed to be Frank James, brother of the infamous outlaw Jesse James.
+The following year a correspondent for the Harris The following year a correspondent for the Harrison Times complained that there had been four murders in Newton County during the year, and no one had been apprehended.
+"The murderers and thieves retreat to the mountains where they are fed and protected by those who have little interest in or respect for the laws of society or our country."
+Indeed, the mountains had regularly offered a haven for refugees from the law, and northwest Arkansas constituted an excellent environment for such seclusion.
+The lightly populated Buffalo River country was even the site of refuge for one Newton County resident who claimed to be Frank James, brother of the infamous outlaw Jesse James.
 Whether the assertion was apocryphal or not, it illustrates the secluded nature of the area surrounding the Buffalo River.
-58

 Disrespect for the law was reiterated in 1893 when a former sheriff of Searcy County killed one Henry Fryar in the river village of Woolum, a settlement noted locally for its habitual disorderly nature.
-A few years later in Jasper, four sticks of explosives were detected under the jail after a grand jury failed to indict a man suspected of killing his wife.
+A few years later in Jasper, four sticks ' A few years later in Jasper, four sticks of explosives were detected under the jail after a grand jury failed to indict a man suspected of killing his wife.
 The dynamite was "evidently placed there with the intention of making short work" of the accused.
-Other crimes upon the persons and property of the hillfolk ranged from arson to profanity to Sabbath breaking to selling liquor to a minor and to insulting a teacher.
-The last named deed caused Bob Harrington to be fined twenty-five dollars.
-In addition, there were instances of adultery.
-In 1882 a Newton County farmhand eloped with his employer's wife and left the following note: "I have tooked your woman, but you ar welcum to my last weeks wages, which I didn't draw; and I hoap that squares things."
+Other crimes upon the persons and property of Other crimes upon the persons and property of the hillfolk ranged from arson to profanity to Sabbath breaking to selling liquor to a minor and to insulting a teacher.
+The last named deed caused Bob Harrington to be fined twenty-five dollars.61 In addition, there were instances of adultery.
+In 1882 a Newton County farmhand eloped with his employer's wife and left the following note: "I have tooked your woman, but you ar welcum to my last weeks wages, which I didn't draw; and $\bar{\rm I}$ hoap that squares things."
 As in most mountainous and densely wooded areas in rural America during the late 1800s, a recurring problem concerned the illegal distillation of "mountain spirits."